Loubrains/FuzzyMatcher/README.md

 ### Functionality:

-- Ability to switch back to multi from single (spit warning "can't go back").
+- Ability to switch back to multi from single (spit warning "can't go back")
 - Ability to sort results by other dimensions
-- Pass in a list of category names?
+- Ability to pass in a list of category names?
-- Might need to handle different formattings of missing data coming from different sources (Q, excel, SPSS, etc), ideally seperate from people responding with things like "N/A" etc.
+- Might need to handle different formattings of missing data coming from different sources (Q, excel, SPSS, etc), ideally seperate from people responding with things like "N/A" etc

 ### UI: